ebi-ait/geo_to_hca/README.md

 # geo_to_hca
 Tools to assist in the automatic conversion of geo metadata to hca metadata standard.

+# Running apps/geo_to_hca.py (Version 1)
+This script takes as input an empty template HCA spreadsheet and a tab-delimited text file listing multiple GEO accessions in the form: GSEnnnnnn.
+Currently, the script throws errors when given certain GEO accessions as it cannot find an associated SRA study accession to work with; this is something we are in the process of fixing.
+If you would like to retrieve HCA metadata for a given list of GEO accessions, it is possible to run the script after removing the accessions which are causing the errors.
+Version 2 is in progress!

 # Issues which need addressing:

 Issue: implement a function for merging of metadata from multiple GEO accessions associated with 1